silvanatrabalon/learning/public/guides/react-en.md

 **Comparison:** Presentational vs Container - Presentational components are more reusable and easier to test, containers handle complex logic.
 This separation improves maintainability and code architecture.

 ## Data Binding / Lifting State
-**Description:** Technique for sharing state between sibling components by lifting state to the common parent component and passing it down through props.
+**Description:** Technique to share state between sibling components by lifting the state to the common parent component and passing it down through props.

 **Example:**
 ```javascript